tomdave01/tomdave01.github.io/_pages/index.markdown

 ---

 <p style="font-size: 200%; text-align: center"><img src="./assets/images/photo.jpg" alt="A picture of me" style="float:right;width:75%;height:auto;max-width:300px;">Hello, my name is <strong>Ireoluwa<em>tomiwa</em> Akinfisoye</strong>
-<p style="font-size: 150%" >I try to create apps and contribute to opensource software
+<p style="font-size: 150%" >I am a Front-End Engineer and Python Developer with some experience with handling data
 <p style="font-size: 150%" >You can find out more about me <a href="/about">here</a> or Check out my past or present projects <a href="/projects">here</a>